google/WebFundamentals/README.md

 Login to [Google Cloud via command line](https://cloud.google.com/sdk/gcloud/reference/auth/login).

+**Note:** This project does not support Windows and there are no plans to do so in the near future.
+Please make sure you have [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), [Cygwin](https://www.cygwin.com/) or some other method to run `.sh` files set up, otherwise you won't be able to run the project.

 1. Run `npm install` (needed for the build process)

 ## Build the auto-generated files